How the 2018 Dodge Challenger SRT Demon lost 232 pounds

 Teaser for 2018 Dodge Challenger SRT Demon debuting at 2017 New York auto showEnlarge Photo

-Dodge is in the process of teasing the new 2018 Challenger SRT Demon, and we recently learned it will weigh more than 200 pounds less than a Hellcat.
+Leading up to the reveal of the new 2018 Challenger SRT Demon we learned it will weigh more than 200 pounds less than a Hellcat.
 Now, we know exactly how.

-We’ve learned from Dodge officials that the Demon will weigh exactly 215 pounds less than a Hellcat, but how it got there is the stuff we love to endlessly recite before bedtime.
+Dodge officials tell us that the Demon weighs exactly 215 pounds less than a Hellcat, but how it got there is the stuff we love to endlessly recite before bedtime.

 Here’s a detailed breakdown of how the Demon went on a diet in its evolution from its Hellcat sibling:

-As you can tell from the exhaustive list, the Demon has lost 232 pounds, but it gains back 17 pounds in the process of becoming a Demon.
-How?
-We're patiently awaiting more details on that.
+As you can tell from the exhaustive list, the Demon has lost 232 pounds, but it gains back 17 pounds in the process of becoming a Demon thanks to all the extras on the powertrain to make sure it doesn't destruct itself.

 Dodge is taking a less-is-more approach in a truly Porsche fashion.
 Unlike Porsche, however, this car will be built mostly for straight-line speed.